justin0979/devconfig/README.md

 ## Base Development Envrionments

-(No production webpack file setup yet)
+(No production webpack configuration file setup yet)

 run `npm i` then `npm start` and go to `localhost:3000`.